yrabbit/MRiscoCProUI/README.md

 <br>

 #### Important Info regarding HC32:
-* H32->HC32 support is currently only in the branch **HC32-&lt;Month&gt;**.
-You can find the original repo here [@shadow578/Marlin-H32](https://github.com/shadow578/Marlin-H32)
-* HC32 support has recently been added to the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin) repository.
-Please post any [Issues](https://github.com/MarlinFirmware/Marlin/issues) there first, otherwise if there are any ProUI specific issues or anything else to report please do so under [Issues tab](https://github.com/classicrocker883/MriscocProUI/issues) here.
-* I have created a second build using the JyersUI as a workaround for the save/store settings issue with ProUI.
-However, that is also a work-in-progress.
-I will have both build types available.
+> [!WARNING]
-* * > [!NOTE]
+>
 > <ins>**FOREWARNING**</ins>: So far everything has been working great - as normal - except there are reports of it restarting after saving with no other negative effects.
 So far, that is the only issue.
 I just wanted to give advance notice.

+> [!TIP]
+> H32->HC32 support is currently only in the branch **HC32-&lt;Month&gt;**.
+You can find the original repo here [@shadow578/Marlin-H32](https://github.com/shadow578/Marlin-H32)
+>
+> HC32 support has recently been added to the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin) repository.
+Please post any [Issues](https://github.com/MarlinFirmware/Marlin/issues) there first, otherwise if there are any ProUI specific issues or anything else to report please do so under [Issues tab](https://github.com/classicrocker883/MriscocProUI/issues) here.

+> [!NOTE]
-  * > Previous Issue of it restarting when saving/store settings has been fixed in the more recent ProUI version (October Rev.1).
-HOWEVER, now there is a current Issue to be addressed:<br>
+> Previous Issue of it restarting when saving/store settings has been fixed in the more recent ProUI version (October Rev.1).
+_HOWEVER_, now there is a current Issue to be addressed:
-The screen <b>freezes and restarts</b> when SD card is inserted.
-This means that everything <i>so far</i> seems to work correctly as it should, except for when an <b>SD card is inserted</b>, so printing may not be possible <i>unless</i> you use USB serial interface to upload the file (through a slicer or something like Pronterface).
+The screen may **freeze and restart** when the SD card is inserted.
+This means that everything *so far* seems to work correctly as it should, except for when an **SD card is inserted**, so printing may not be possible *unless* you use USB serial interface to upload the file (through a slicer or something like Pronterface).
-    > This issue is now the main focus to be fixed.
-    > If this is an inconvenience then you can use an earlier version which can allow the **SD Card** to be used.
+If this is an inconvenience then you can use an earlier version which can allow the **SD Card** to be used.
 <br>

 #### Other Information: